 On the other hand, the producers cherry-picked what they saw fit to use in the program, based on Damara culture and habits.
 And as the majority of daily life that is being portrayed in the show does reflect how the Damara used to live, naming them something else in the name of entertainment, does to a certain degree constitute as stripping them of a part of their identity.

 In the behind-the-scenes footage online we see that many Damara today live in a so-called ‘living museum’ where they entertain tourists by showing them their ‘traditional’ ways of living.
 It appears that the makers of the show visited this museum and on their way out decided to buy up the whole souvenir shop including its ‘staff’ to later use in the production of the program.

-What we need to keep reminding ourselves of is that the show is produced from a western perspective.
 All the rituals in the show for example are fictional.
 They are made-up in such a way to be appealing to the audience and to poke fun at the contestants.
 These fabricated ‘rituals’ are based on what Westerners ‘expect’ from a ‘primitive African tribe.’
 Thus the producers determine what is ‘primitive’ and therefore what is or might not be funny.

 The Damara were good enough to have their culture and history used as inspiration to get some folks to laugh.
 But apparently they were not good enough to be in on the joke.
 It was therefore up to black Dutch actors to fool the celebs.
 By being neither Damara nor Namibian, but posing as such while acting out a stereotypical caricature of an African tribe in order to fool the celebrities and getting people to laugh, the actors actually engage in a form of Blackface, ticking off another problematic box.